“Which black Copic Marker should I buy first?”

 Pigments are:

-• Must be used with a binder (will not adhere to paper or substrate without “glue”)
+Must be used with a binder (pigments will not adhere to paper or canvas without help from “glue”)

 Dyes are:

-• Stains the paper or substrate rather than sitting on the surface
+Sink into the paper and stain the fibers rather than sit on the surface

-• Used in some inks for pens, markers, and calligraphy dip-pen inks.
+Used in pens, markers, and calligraphy dip-pen inks.
 Also is a primary component of craft-grade and student-grade art supplies

 Copic Ink is dye.